Katingan Peatland Restoration and Conservation Project in Indonesia.

 The length of the validation process varies from project to project.
 It can take up to a year or longer (in rare cases).

-After a successful validation, the project proponent requests project registration with Verra as outlined in the Registration and Issuance Process document.
+After a successful validation, the project proponent requests project registration with Verra as outlined in the Registration and Issuance Process (PDF) document.

 2. Timeline for VCU Issuance